Whether you are a freelancer or a business, you need a website to present your offers and establish your brand.

 13. Provide a great user experience.

-When you can provide a smooth, easy experience for your audience when they browse your site, they are more likely to:
+When you can provide a smooth, easy user experience (UX) for your audience when they browse your site, they are more likely to:

 - Spend more time on it